Remo (film): Release

 The film was scheduled for its worldwide theatrical release on 7 October 2016, coinciding with the Dusshera holidays, and also clashing with Rekka and Devi, which were slated to release on the same day.
 On 27 September, the film was censored with a U certificate from the Central Board of Film Certification, making eligible for exemption of state government's thirty-percent entertainment tax as well.
-The advance bookings of the film were started on 5 October 2016, in Tamil Nadu, with most of the theatres in Chennai, started its bookings on 4 October.
-The film also released in US and UK with more than 60 screens.
-An audio descriptive featuring Sivakarthikeyan, was premiered at Sathyam cinemas in Chennai.
 The dubbed Telugu version of the film, which was bagged by Dil Raju, scheduled to release on 4 November.
 But the film released worldwide on 25 November 2016.
 The film was released on 9 October 2016, in Japan, at the New Minato Aeon Mall in Nagoya region and the ticket sales were around 2000, thus becoming the first Tamil film to release in this region.
-The film was not released in Karnataka owing to the Kaveri River water dispute.